Skip to content

 For the Resort Municipality of Whistler (RMOW), it had lined up, and booked a lot of ministerial meetings over the course of the week, with meetings set up with 10 ministers: Energy, Mines and Low Carbon Innovation; Housing; Environment and Climate Change Strategy; Ministry of Transportation and Infrastructure; Municipal Affairs; Water, Land and Resource Stewardship; Attorney General; Childcare, Minister of State; Finance; and Tourism, Arts, Culture and Sport.

-Asked about those meetings, Whistler Mayor Jack Crompton said there was plenty of talking and relationship-building, but little in the way of promises.
+Asked about those meetings, Whistler Mayor Jack Crompton said there was plenty of talking and relationship-building, but little in the way of firm commitments.

 “With the upcoming election, ministers are obviously shifting into campaign mode,” he said in an interview.